DarthAV/DarthAV/readme.md

 #### Thanks for taking the time to check out my GitHub profile

-- 🎓 I’m currently studying at Interlake HS (Class of 2022)
+- 🎓 I’m currently studying Computer Science at the University of Illinois Urbana-Champaign (Class of 2026)
 - ✈️ 2022 Goal: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play soccer.
 I play as the sweeper on central defense.  ⚽